 conda install -c pyviz holoviews

 This recommended installation includes the default Matplotlib plotting library backend, the more interactive Bokeh plotting library backend, and the Jupyter Notebook.

 A similar set of packages can be installed using

 pip, if that

 pip also supports other installation options, including a minimal

 install of only the packages necessary to generate and manipulate

 pip install holoviews

-This minimal install includes only the two required libraries Param and Numpy , neither of which has any required dependencies, which makes it very easy to integrate HoloViews into your workflow or as part of another project.
+This minimal install includes only three required libraries Param, Numpy and, pandas, which makes it very easy to integrate HoloViews into your workflow or as part of another project.

 Alternatively, you can ask